 2-factor authentication is defined here.

-Before the connection is established, an e-mail containing an OTP (one-time code) is sent to the user.
+Before the connection is established, an email containing an OTP (one-time password) is sent to the user.

 This must be entered before the connection is established.